Elignesin/SureStart/README.md

 *2/9/21*
 1. Supervised and unsupervised machine learning differ primarily in that, for supervised machine learning, training data which has already been labeled is fed in, and the model is adjusted on that "training data" so that it can make conclusions on new data.
 Conversely, for unsupervised machine learning, the model is given unlabeled data and has to find relationships and patterns within it.
 2. This is false because Scikit-Learn is simply a modeling library; it does not have tools to load and handle data, as Pandas does, or to visualize it like Graphviz does.
 Thus, it uses these libraries to manipulate and visualize data, but Scikit-Learn cannot iself visualize data without these other libraries being used.

+*2/10/21*
+1. "Tensors" are multidimensional arrays used to represent graph edges in some neural networks.
+These arrays are mathematical objects representing physical entities, like vectors, with both magnitude and multiple directions.
+Tensors are often used in machine learning because they can represent multi-dimensional space with a simple array of numbers, which a computer can work with.
+2. Unfortunately, I was having issues downloading tensorflow on my machine, so I'm not sure what you're looking for here.